Model Combination in Risk Sharing under Ambiguity: Problem setting

 \subsection{Insurer's criterion}

 In this section, we introduce the insurer's criterion.
 The insurer is uncertain about the correct model for the insurable loss.
 They have access to $n+1$ models for the insurable loss, given by the probability measures $\P_k$ for $\kinI$, which correspond to the counterparty's model $\P_C$ and the $n$ other models $\P_1, \ldots, \P_n$.
 The insurer has varying degrees of certainty about the models, and may disregard some of them completely.
-Their goal is to determine the optimal way to share their risk with the counterparty, taking into account this uncertainty about the true loss distribution.
+Their goal is to determine the optimal way to share their risk with the counterparty, combining the models they have access to and taking into account uncertainty about the true loss distribution.

-Our criterion is inspired by the monotone mean-variance criterion of \textcite{Maccheroni2006,Maccheroni2009}.
-We begin by recalling this criterion, which is stated in terms of a single reference model $\P$:
+Our criterion is inspired by the monotone mean-variance criterion of \textcite{Maccheroni2006,Maccheroni2009}, given by \eqref{eqn:def_MMV}.
+To incorporate the $n+1$ reference models $\P_k$, $\kinI$, we propose the following criterion: \begin{definition} The agent's criterion for a given $\alpha\in\A$ is